 For support, which is mainly about spinal alignment, your mattress needs to control how far different parts of your body sink DOWN into a mattress.
 This is primarily the role of the lower parts of your mattress or what is called the support layers.
 There may be one or more support layers and together they are called the Core of your mattress.

 Sometimes in certain types of mattress constructions there can be a middle layer which helps with both pressure relief and spinal alignment.
-This is called a transition layer and is considered to be part of the support core of your mattress.
+This is called a transition layer and contributes to both the comfort and support of your mattress.

 The middle layers of a mattress play a dual role and can help to differing degrees with both sinking in (for pressure relief and comfort) and sinking down (for spinal alignment and support) depending on the construction of the mattress.
 Thinner comfort layers often need the help of the layer below it to form a cradle that can relieve pressure.
 Thicker layers do not need as much help so the layers below can be firmer and primarily concerned with holding up the heavier parts of your body to ensure spinal alignment.

-When a middle layer helps with pressure relief, we call that a "progressive" mattress construction.
-When a middle layer is either not there at all or is not needed for pressure relief, we call that a "differential" construction.
+When a middle layer helps more with pressure relief, we call that a "progressive" mattress construction.
+When a middle layer is either not there at all or is not needed for pressure relief and contributes more to support, we call that a "differential" construction.
 More about these in another section.

 It's rather amazing that in all the hype and misinformation that exists in the industry that these two basic fundamentals have been all but forgotten and/or complicated beyond recognition.
 You will often hear about how comfortable an innerspring may be when in reality it is a support layer that only "helps" with comfort in certain cases.
 All innersprings are primarily concerned with the support qualities of your mattress.
 Comfortable innersprings is mostly just "sales talk".